firefly-iii/docs/docs/docs/data-importer/install/self_hosted.md

 ## Accessing FIDI

 You can access FIDI at [http://localhost/](http://localhost/).
 If this URL is taken by Firefly III already, make sure your server configuration accepts both.
 This is called a "virtual host".

+!!! warning
+    A virtual host would entail setting up two (sub)domains like `firefly.local` and `fidi.local`.

 ### Browsing to site